1. How do you find files based on specific criteria using the find

 grep -r "error" /var/log/

-The tail command displays the last few lines of a file, and the -f option allows real-time monitoring.
+tail displays the last few lines of a file.
+The -f

 tail -f /var/log/syslog